TheThingsIndustries/lorawan-stack-docs/doc/content/devices/class-c/_index.md

 This will enable the Class C downlink scheduling of the device.
 That's it!
 Downlink messages are now scheduled as soon as possible.

+For unicast devices, Class C downlink scheduling starts after the end device sends an uplink in the session.
+This means that an OTAA end device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling.

 To disable Class C scheduling, reset with `--supports-class-c=false`.

-{{< note >}} For unicast devices, Class C downlink scheduling starts after the end device sends an uplink in the session.
-This means that an OTAA end device should send an uplink message after receiving the join-accept in order to enable Class C downlink scheduling. {{</ note >}}

 ## Multicast Group